OasisLMF/ODS_OpenExposureData/Docs/Notes.rst

 **Liability**

 Liability insurance policies do not have explicit coverage codes in OED.
-Instead the liability coverage should be described using the CoverageClassDescription field, which is a required feild.
+Instead the liability coverage should be described using the 'CoverageClassDescription' field, which is a required field.
 The coverage of defense costs may be specified using the DefenceCost field.

 |